nh-server/switch-guide/docs/user_guide/modchip/index.md

 ### **General knowledge**

-New to modchipped consoles?
-Here's what you need to know.

-Modchipped Switch consoles, except certain original V1 consoles made from 2017 to mid-2018, are immune to the fusee-gelee exploit in RCM.
-Attempting payload injection in RCM is futile; modchips are typically used on patched consoles in the first place.
+Patched Switch consoles, except certain original V1 consoles made from 2017 to mid-2018, are immune to the fusee-gelee exploit in RCM.
+Attempting to inject a payload on a Patched console will be unsuccessful.

 Depending on your modchip's firmware, you may not be able to boot the console without a microSD card inserted.
 This means without a microSD inserted at all times, your Switch becomes *unusable*.

 If you do turn on your Switch without a microSD card inserted, you should end up at a splash screen saying something along the lines of `NO SD`.

-???+ note "Note about modchips and their firmwares"
+???+ note "About modchips and their firmware versions"
      Some modchip firmwares (e.g., Spacecraft-NX, Hwfly-NX and the Picofly firmware) allow bypassing `sdloader` by holding one - or both - of the volume buttons during power-on, enabling normal boot without a microSD card.
 Not all modchips support firmware upgrades.

      If you do turn on your Switch without a microSD card inserted, you should end up at a splash screen of `sdloader` saying something along the lines of `NO SD`.